srfoster65/arg_init/docs/reference.md

 Initialise arguments using the function that calls ArgInit as the reference.
 Process each argument, setting the value of the class dictionary, args, with either the value provided by the argument, an associated environment variable or a default value.
 If the value of the arg or env is None then try the next item in the selected priority system

+### Arguments

-env_prefix: env_prefix is used to avoid namespace clashes with environment variables.
++ **env_prefix**: env_prefix is used to avoid namespace clashes with environment variables.
 If set, all environment variables must have include this prefix followed by an "_" character and the name of the argument.

-priority: By default arguments will be set based on the prioty env, arg, default.
++ **priority**: By default arguments will be set based on the prioty env, arg, default.
 An alternate priority of arg, env, default is available by setting priority=ARG_PRIORITY.

-use_kwargs: When initialising arguments, only named arguments will be initialised by default.
++ **use_kwargs**: When initialising arguments, only named arguments will be initialised by default.
 If use_kwargs=True, then any keyword arguments will also be initialised

-func_is_bound: Set to True if the function being processed is a class method i.e. the first argument is "self"
++ **func_is_bound**: Set to True if the function being processed is a class method i.e. the first argument is "self"

-set_attrs: If the function being processed is a class method (a bound function), set the arguments as class attributes.
++ **set_attrs**: If the function being processed is a class method (a bound function), set the arguments as class attributes.
 Default is true.
 Set to false to disable.
 This attribute has no effect if func_is_bound=False.

++ **set_attrs**: If the function being processed is a class method (a bound function), set the arguments as class attributes.
+Default is true.
+Set to false to disable.
+This attribute has no effect if is_class=False.

-args: A list of Arg objects that allow overriding the processing behaviour of individual arguments.
++ **args**: A list of Arg objects that allow overriding the processing behaviour of individual arguments.

 ### Attributes

-args
+#### args

 An object representing the processed arguments.
 Arguments are exposed as attributes or key/value pairs.